Drug & Alcohol Rehab County Durham & Near County Durham

 Many people don’t realise that abuse, addiction and dependence are three different, albeit often interlinked, things.

 Abuse simply means using to an extent that’s harmful to yourself or others.
 Addiction means you can’t stop using/abusing.
+And dependency means that your body has become physically reliant on whatever you’re addicted to.

 These can vary depending on what you’re addicted to and how severe your addiction is, but they can often be highly unpleasant or even dangerous.
+This is why it is important to not try to withdraw from drugs or ak

-As a sidenote, researching the specific withdrawal symptoms associated with your addiction is an important part of the research you should be doing at the start of this journey.
+As a sidenote, researching the specific withdrawal symptoms associated with your addiction is an important part of the research you should be doing at the start of this rehab journey.

 Rehabs offer care and treatment for withdrawal symptoms, via detoxes.

-Withdrawal symptoms associated with alcohol include:
+Withdrawal symptoms at rehab that are associated with alcohol include:

 - Shaky hands